-December is as good a time as July to pencil in a little family vacation.
-The destinations on your list will be glistening even more the closer it gets to Christmas and what better way to fend off that inevitable winter break boredom?
+December is as good a time as July to go on a family vacation.
+The destinations on your list will be glistening even more the closer it gets to Christmas—and what better way to fend off that inevitable winter break boredom?
 From warm cities to ski resorts, the U.S. is brimming with fun, kid-friendly vacation spots this time of year.

-Holiday lights and sipping hot chocolate next to a fire are what cold-weather fantasies are made of.
-There are plenty of places for that or for catching up on your R&R under the palms, if you're partial to a warmer climate.
-There's even a town named after old St. Nick, himself, where the merriest of escapes awaits you and your family on Mistletoe Drive (yes, really).
+Holiday lights and sipping hot chocolate next to a fire are what most children dream of come winter.
+There are plenty of places for that or for catching up on some R&R under the palms while the kids make sand castles on the beach.
+There's even a town named after old St. Nick himself, where the merriest of escapes awaits you and your family on Mistletoe Drive (yes, really).

 Disney World is magical every day of the year, but around the holidays, the theme park is especially merry.
 'Tis the season for decking Disney's halls with Mickey-inspired decor of every shape and size.
 There will be Christmas parties to attend, fireworks shows to watch, and many gingerbread sundaes to be eaten.
 If you're looking for a fun way to celebrate the holidays this year, a getaway to the "Most Magical Place On Earth" might be just the ticket, but keep in mind that others will have the same idea.
 These days, November and December beat out July and August in terms of Disney World's busiest months.